KodeNet/Kode-Docs/pages/01.docs/01.desktop/02.pidgin/docs.md

 ## Connecting

-Pidgin users can connect a KodeNet Jabber ID with the following steps.
+Pidgin users can connect to the KodeNet XMPP/Jabber network with the following steps.

 1. The following dialog will be presented after launching Pidgin for the first time.
 ![Pidgin](/user/pages/media/pidgin/connect/step1.png)